theochem/horton/doc/user_hf_dft.rst

 completely neglects electron-electron interactions.
 The orbitals for such a one-body Hamiltonian can be computed without any prior guess.

 The function :py:func:`horton.meanfield.guess.guess_core_hamiltonian` can be used to compute core hamiltonian guess.
-The guess does not depend on occupation numbers and in the case of a unrestricted calculation, the default behavior is to assign the same orbitals are assigned for the alpha and beta spins.
+This type of guess does only relies on a simple one-body Hamiltonian, usually consisting of the kinetic energy and the interaction with the external field.
+In case of an unrestricted calculation, this means that the same initial orbital guess is made for the alpha and beta spins.

 The guess for a restricted wavefunction is done as follows: